Mesmerizing photos of abandoned structures

 There was a big castle in Belgium.
 We'd been there several times, but we could never find an entry.
 As a rule, we don't break in.
 It should be open or else you don't enter.

 We went at five in the morning.
 We took pictures.
 There was a Jeep circling around the castle continuously.
 We thought this was not good, but we continued because nobody called us.
-We thought we needed to step out and the police showed up They asked us what we're doing here.
-They checked what our car and that no stuff was taken in our bags.
+We thought we needed to step out and the police showed up.
+They asked us what we're doing here.
+They checked what was in our car and that no stuff was taken in our bags.

 So we went to the police station, got mugshots, but they let us leave.
 Once we stepped out, we had a beer but then chose to go to a factory nearby to photograph some more.